chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 ### PARAMETER Path
 The path on disk to the KeePass file.
 ### PARAMETER MasterPassword
-If the KeePass database uses a master password, include that here.
+If the KeePass 2 database uses a master password, include that here.
 ### PARAMETER KeyFile
-If the KeePass database uses a key file, include the path to the key file here.
+If the KeePass 2 database uses a key file, include the path to the key file here.
 ### PARAMETER WindowsUserAccount
-If the KeePass database uses the Windows user account, include this switch.
+If the KeePass 2 database uses the Windows user account, include this switch.
 ### INPUTS
 This cmdlet does not take any pipeline input.
 ### OUTPUTS
-This cmdlet outputs a PowerPass object containing the KeePass database secrets.
-Pipe or pass this to Get-PowerPassSecret to extract the secrets from the database.
+This cmdlet outputs a `PSCustomObject` containing the KeePass 2 database secrets.
+Pipe or pass this to `Get-PowerPassSecret` to extract the secrets from the database.
 ### EXAMPLE 1: Open a KeePass 2 Database with a Password (Insecure)
 In this example, we demonstrate how to open a KeePass 2 database using a password in plain-text.
 This method is not secure, because the database password is visible, but is here for demonstration purpose.